Candidate review: How to evaluate & align on your next hires faster

 It’s much more than just choosing the best resume.
 A strong review process looks at structured feedback, interview performance and culture fit, all aligned with your hiring criteria and job requirements.

-In most organizations, candidate review involves multiple stakeholders: interviewers, hiring managers, recruiters, and sometimes even executive sponsors.
+In most organizations, candidate review can involve multiple stakeholders: interviewers, hiring managers, recruiters, and sometimes even executive sponsors.
 The goal is to reach agreement on which candidate best meets the competencies and potential the role requires.

 Modern talent teams treat candidate review as a collaborative decision-making process.
 It should be supported by consistent documentation, evidence-based feedback, and structured discussions.